History of parliamentary procedure: Early parliament

 In the 13th and early 14th centuries, the Great Council was converted into the English Parliament.
 The distinguishing feature of these early parliaments was that the barons were invited to not only express their opinions individually to the king, but to discuss with each other the business "of king and kingdom" rather than only "the king's business."
 The earliest parliament clearly identifiable as of this character was held in 1258.
 It was during the Thirteenth century that the rules of parliamentary law started taking form as a science.
-The clerk of the House of Commons began writing the Journal of the House of Commons on his own initiative in 1547, which became a source of precedent in parliamentary procedure.
+The clerk of the House of Commons began keeping the Journal of the House of Commons on his own initiative in 1547, which became a source of precedent in parliamentary procedure.
 Legislative Procedure: Parliamentary Practices and the Course of Business notes that "many usages were crystallized, so to speak, by the ruling of a Speaker or by some formal action of Parliament, such as a resolution or simple vote."